 Have run this Geocaching at a number of events, Gilwell, Essex jamboree, Scout School, and Leader training sessions for Scouty and Guide Leaders as well.

-My times at this site as a Cub and a Scout and a leader were all great times, this is not all thought I was a trustee for 8 years only just stepped down.
-Here are some of my landmarks.
+My times at this site as a Cub and a Scout and as a leader were all great times, this is not all thought i am trustee and hope to help where i can with this amazing place.